Current Babysits policy regarding Coronavirus

-All of Wales is in lockdown (alert level 4).
+All of Wales is currently at alert level 2.

-Childcare services may remain open, including day care, childminding, crèche, out of school/holiday provision, etc..
-Nannies can also continue to provide childcare.
-However, informal childcare should only be provided if essential.
+Schools, colleges and childcare providers may now open, including day care, childminding, crèche, out of school/holiday provision, etc. Nannies can also continue to provide childcare.
+Informal childcare is also permitted.
 It should be noted that kids should not be cared for outside of their home if they are ill, or by anyone who is ill.
 Adults who are dropping children off at childcare services must stay outside.
-The Welsh government have provided a FAQ page for questions concerning childcare in alert level 4.
+The Welsh government have provided a FAQ page for questions concerning the current regulations (including topics on childcare).

 Wales has introduced a 4-level system.
 You can read more about the different levels and the corresponding regulations here.